Rokasl/CS408_project/report/source/10_chapter_3.md

   correctly
   estimating and scheduling time is difficult.
 However, meetings with supervisor are organized regularly, to make sure the project is on track;
-* Lack of resources, supervisor Conor McBride is the only resource of relevant and accurate information;
+* Lack of available resources;
-* Authors lack of experience with languages being used and overall analyzed concepts (compiler and virtual machines).
+* Authors lack of experience with languages being used and analyzed concepts (compiler and virtual machines).